 Selecting software for online assessments is an important decision.
 As the use and integration of computer-based testing and assessment increases exponentially, this tool could play an integral role in using assessment for selection, certification, education, or training for the next decade or more.
-Not being successful in matching the selection to the actual organization assessment needs can not only make life difficult for the staff for the foreseeable future, it could also unfairly have a negative impact on those taking the assessment who are counting on fair and accurate evaluations.
+Not being successful in matching the selection to the actual organization assessment needs can not only make life difficult for the staff for the foreseeable future, but it could also unfairly have a negative impact on those taking the assessment who are counting on fair and accurate evaluations.

 A little upfront effort and due diligence to make this critical decision can reap benefits for years to come.
 Here are some important things to consider when it is time to select assessment software.

 Section by Committee